 Standardized Patient and Simulation (SIM) Lab

 The Standardized Patient and Simulation (SIM) Lab, located on the second floor of the Center for Medical and Health Sciences, is highlighted by twelve thousand square-feet of modern and state-of-the-art technology.
-The lab provides hands-on, active student learning and professional development opportunities utilizing simulation provided by both live standardized patients and high fidelity simulators.
+The lab provides hands-on, active student learning and professional development opportunities through encounters with both live standardized patients and high fidelity simulators.

-Six high fidelity simulation rooms set up to simulate Operating Rooms (OR), Emergency Rooms (ER), and Intensive Care Unit (ICU), and Birthing Suites.
-Clinical exam and patient rooms provide the staging for learning in safe yet realistic settings for the student-doctors of the COM.
+- Six high fidelity simulation rooms simulating Operating Rooms (OR), Emergency Rooms (ER), and Intensive Care Unit (ICU), and Birthing Suites

-Sixteen standardized patient encounter rooms provide interaction with trained actors that simulate common, as well as, complex medical conditions.
-This interaction is designed to advance the student-doctor's ability to interpret, apply and utilize knowledge, which leads to the proper assessment, diagnosis, and treatment of patients in a clinical setting.
-Become a Standardized Patient.
+The SIM Lab’s sixteen standardized patient encounter rooms provide interaction with trained community members simulating common and complex medical conditions.
+These interactions are designed to advance your interpretation, application, and utilization of knowledge that leads to the proper assessment, diagnosis, and treatment of patients in a clinical setting.

-All simulation and standardized patient areas provide technology required for recording visual and audio interactions between the student-doctor and the patients, in turn allowing for CCTV broadcasts, faculty, staff and self-evaluation, and the basis for both substantive evaluation and formative feedback.
+The facility provides recording technology for visual and audio interactions between you and the standardized patients.
+These facilitate CCTV broadcasts as well as faculty, staff, and self-evaluation for both substantive evaluation and formative feedback.

 As a Liberty osteopathic medical student, you’ll get to interact with nursing, public health, athletic trainers, emergency medical technicians and other health care providers in the evaluation and care of simulated patients.
 Through this facility, you will be provided the interprofessional education and interaction required of today’s physician.